 So the first step is to admit it, and then be honest with yourself about your true goals.

 Don’t say you wish you would eat less or eat healthier.

 The truth is you wish you could eat all your favorite foods all the time, and you would if there were no consequences.
-You love unhealthy food, and you always will.
+You love the taste of unhealthy food, and you always will.

 Don’t Rely on Forming New Habits